Information for companies

 1.1.
 Where can I find the identification number (matricule) of company XY?

-The identification number of a company is shown on all documents sent by the Administration des contributions directes (ACD) (Luxembourg Direct Tax Administration) (e.g. statements of account, fixing of advance payments, etc.).
+Furthermore, it appears on all documents sent by the Administration des contributions directes (ACD) (Luxembourg Direct Tax Administration) (e.g. statements of account, fixing of advance payments, etc.).

 If your company has not yet been registered with the Trade and Companies Register (RCS), please consult the webpage Business registration and filings with the RCS - Guichet.lu - Luxembourg